marijaio/marija-docs/how-to-use-marija.md

 filename: how-to-use-marija.md
 ---

 Marija is a data visualisation tool.
-It visualises the data through network graphs, a map and a timeline.
+It visualises data through network graphs, a map and a timeline.
 It can help you find meaningful relationships in large amounts of data.

 In this article we will explore the different features of Marija.
 We will import